Are you always on the lookout for some quirky German learning ideas? How about 18 ideas?

 Go on, write a senseless answerphone message in German!

 Just for fun, read a German text backwards, or write something in German – it will really get you thinking!
 Do you think it’s doable?
 Try it!

 There you are, 18 quirky ideas for practising your German.
 Which one are you looking forward to do, or (once you’ve done them) which one did you enjoy the most?

-If 18 ideas aren’t enough for you, you may wish to buy my book which has 365 ideas, one for every day of the year!
+If 18 ideas aren’t enough for you, you may wish to buy my book (available as Kindle or paperback) which has 365 ideas, one for every day of the year!